 Tier 3 practices will potentially be able to negotiate higher rates from the PHPs.

 AMH Tier 3 providers may offer all required AMH Tier 3 services directly, or may contract with an external partner, such as Emtiro Health, to provide all or some of the required services on their behalf.

 Medicaid enrollees eligible to enroll in a PHP will have to choose which plan they would like to enroll in during designated open enrollment periods.
 Open enrollment for enrollees who live in Regions 2 and 4 will begin in July 2019 and go through September 2019.
 Open enrollment for Regions 1, 3, 5, and 6 will be from October 2019 through December 2019.

 Enrollees who do not select a plan during the open enrollment period will be auto assigned to a plan by NCDHHS.
 This means that NCDHHS will pick the plan for the enrollee and sign them up.

 Prior to open enrollment periods, eligible Medicaid enrollees will be mailed information on how they can proceed to select and enroll with one of the PHPs.
+Click here to view a sample packet of what Medicaid patients can expect to see when transitioning to a new plan.
 It is essential that Medicaid enrollees have updated contact information with their local Department of Social Services (DSS) to ensure that they receive these communications in a timely manner.